kharole/kafka-patterns/README.md

                 .subscribe(result -> log.info("currency-rate: sent: {}", result.correlationMetadata()));

 ```
-- bunch of probes - p1, p2, p3 attached to an oscilloscope
+- bunch of probes - p1, p2, p3 attached to an oscilloscope - debugger

+Now you can proceed with the most pleasureful part - attach the batter and let it run.
+Be careful and observe polarity.